uholeschak/ediabaslib/docs/Page_specification.md

     </code>
 ```
 ## Formatting results (FormatResult)
 For special formatting of the result data, the callback `FormatResult` could be used.
 For each result of the EDIABAS results this function will be called with `resultName` set to the current result name.
 If the `display` node is a subnode of a `job` node the job name is prefixed with # as separator to the result name.
 If the `job` node contains an `id` attribute, the job name is `<id>#<result name>`.
 The function will be only called if there is **no** `format` property in the `display` node.
+The `textColor` output could be also used for the gauge color.
 Here is an example from the motor page:
 ``` cs
         public string FormatResult(JobReader.PageInfo pageInfo, MultiMap<string, EdiabasNet.ResultData> resultDict, string resultName, ref Android.Graphics.Color? textColor)
         {